 In October 2021, the Commission established a Section 115 Public Agencies Post-Employment Benefits Trust (Trust) through an administrative agreement with Public Agency Retirement Services (PARS).
 The Commission established the Trust to earn investment revenue that can be used to contribute to the payment of pension obligations and other post-employment benefits costs.
-PARS currently provides investment and costs management, GASB compliant financial reporting and streamlined transfers and reimbursements involving the OC LAFCO Trust.
+PARS currently provides investment and costs management, GASB compliant financial reporting, and streamlined transfers and reimbursements involving the OC LAFCO Trust.

 In accordance with the Commission's accounting and financial policies delineating the purpose and funding procedures of the Trust (See Attachment 1, page 3), transfers to the Trust may be authorized by the Executive Officer when there is excess cash net income at the end of a fiscal year.
-The policy also provides that transfers not involving excess cash net income must be approved by the Commission.
-Staff's recommendation for Commission approval of a one-time transfer of funds to the Trust is discussed in the next section of this report.
+The policy also provides that the Commission must approve transfers that do not involve excess cash net income.
+Accordingly, with the Commission's accounting and financial policy and a review of the remaining excess net cash income from FY 2023-24 by OC LAFCO's accountant, Eide Bailly LLP, staff will be transferring \$25,437 to the Trust.
+The transfer to the Trust is further discussed in the following section of this report.